-Although testing and inspections of most residential-associated common spaces are not currently required to be represented in the analysis of the dwelling units, where testing or inspections are required in those spaces by programs or building codes, the sample set shall be selected such that sampling controls on one or more of the residential-associated common spaces may be used to represent other spaces within the sample set.
+The sample set, a subset of the Sampling Cohort, shall be selected such that sampling controls on one or more of the dwelling units may be represented in the analysis for all the dwelling units within the sample set.
+The sample set may not exceed 7 dwelling units.
+Sample Set of Residential-Associated Common Spaces required in those spaces by programs or building codes, the sample set shall be selected such that sampling controls on one or more of the residential-associated common spaces may be used to represent other spaces within the sample set.
 The sample set may not exceed 7 spaces, but spaces can serve different functions if they have the same minimum rated features applicable to the sampling control being applied.
-For example, if inspecting exterior wall insulation, a stairwell, corridor, lobby, office, bathroom, community room and closet can be in the sample set, if they have the same envelope systems.
+For example, if inspecting exterior wall insulation, a stairwell, corridor, lobby, office, bathroom, community room and closet can be in the same sample set, if they have the same envelope systems.
 If verifying HVAC equipment efficiencies, it is likely that spaces with the same function, such as stairwells, will have the same HVAC system and can be in a sample set together, but could not be in the same sample set as a community room, if it has a different HVAC system.
-Selecting the Sample Set